tomdexp/SilentNightFeverPublic/README.md

 You can find all of my scripts at the path `Assets/_Project/Scripts`

 ## Features
+- Multiplayer
   - Networking with Fishnet
   - Local, Online and both at the same time gameplay
+  - Tools for testing multiplayer features locally
   - Unity Gaming Services integration (with Unity Relay and Player Authentication)
 - Procedural Generation
 - Character's tongue are physics-based